 Should my HOA hire a property manager?

-- Negotiating discounts on required services
+- Better vendor relations and discounts on required services

 What should I look for in a professional HOA manager?

 The most effective attributes a successful HOA Property Management Company can have are: 1.) the ability to handle day-to-day issues without supervision 2.) guide the Board's decision-making processes and 3.) be responsive to homeowners.

 Naturally, a successful HOA manager should be professionally compentent in all aspects of Association Management and have the requisite certifications and track record to perform their required duties.
 But there are other attributes that are important to be a successful HOA service provider.